This Day In Writing History

 Ginsberg, who was gay, was immediately attracted to Corso and awed by his poems, one of which was about a woman who, in an amazing coincidence, was a former girlfriend of Ginsberg's - one of his few heterosexual relationships.
 Corso was bisexual, but he preferred women, so they didn't become lovers.
 They would become lifelong friends.
 After their first meeting, Ginsberg introduced to Corso his circle of friends, including Burroughs and Kerouac.

 In 1954, Ginsberg went to San Francisco with a letter of introduction from his mentor, poet William Carlos Williams, and became involved with a group of poets and writers that came to be known as the San Francisco Renaissance.
 He also met and fell in love with Peter Orlovsky, who would become his lifelong partner.

 Ginsberg had been doing odd jobs to support himself while he wrote, but his life changed forever when he wrote Howl, his most famous poem, which brought him international fame.
 Ginsberg's first public reading of Howl took place on October 7, 1955, at The Six Gallery Reading, an event promoted by Ginsberg and his friend, poet Kenneth Rexroth.
 It brought together the East and West Coast factions of the Beat generation's literati.
 Jack Kerouac included a fictionalized account of the event in his novel, The Dharma Bums.

-Howl, dedicated to his friend and fellow mental patient Carl Solomon, (who introduced him to the writings of Antonin Artaud and Jean Genet) was a revolution in American poetic voice and these gutwrenching opening lines would forever be imprinted in the American consciousness:
+Howl, dedicated to Ginsberg's friend, fellow poet Carl Solomon, whom he had met in a mental hospital, (Ginsberg had committed himself to avoid jail time after he got caught riding in a stolen car) was a revolution in American poetic voice and these gutwrenching opening lines would forever be imprinted in the American consciousness: